 Protein through your diet is a good start.
 To get the essential amino acids of a complete protein, animal sources such as meat, fish, poultry, dairy, and eggs are your best bet.
 They will help your body with muscle protein synthesis.
-In addition, dairy is helpful as milk proteins contain casein, whey protein such as Boomer Nutrition with added muscle building amino acid leucine, which are not only beneficial in preventing muscle loss but can help you re-build muscle as well.
+In addition, dairy is helpful as milk proteins contain casein, whey proteins with added muscle building amino acid leucine, which are not only beneficial in preventing muscle loss but can help you re-build muscle as well.

 It’s hard to get all of the essential amino acids you need to slow muscle loss and increase your energy levels from diet alone though, so a supplement like REJUVENATE can make all the difference.
 Add it to a protein smoothie or just plain water to limit muscle loss by way of a healthy, balanced diet.